nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ## 7 Version upgrade from 6.25.0 to 6.26.0

+The Security Server Sidecar version 6.26.0 upgrades the base operating system from Ubuntu 18.04 to Ubuntu 20.04.
+Furthermore, PostgreSQL is updated from version 10 to 12.
+There are two alternative methods to upgrade the Security Server Sidecar from version 6.25.0 to 6.26.0.
+Please read carefully and follow the provided steps for each method.

+Note!
+It is strongly recommended to have a backup of the Security Server sidecar and databases to avoid a loss of data in case of a failure in the upgrade process.

 ### 7.1 Using a configuration backup

-The Security Server Sidecar can be upgraded to a new version by creating a backup of the Security Server configuration on the container with the old version and restoring the backup on a new container running the new version following the steps below:
+The Security Server Sidecar can be upgraded to the 6.26.0 version by creating a backup of the Security Server configuration on the container running the 6.25.0 version and restoring the backup on a the container running the 6.26.0 version by following the steps below:

 1. Create a backup of the Security Server sidecar configuration via the Admin UI and download the tar file to a safe location.